 The mission of the Prairie Village Teen Council is to give our teens an opportunity to learn and actively participate in municipal government, positively impact our community, and gain leadership experience.
-This program will coincide with the academic school year beginning fall 2018 with graduation occurring in spring 2019.
+This program coincides with the academic school year beginning in the fall with graduation occurring in spring.

 The teens will have an opportunity to work closely with City Council representatives, sit on the dais and participate in discussions during the Council Committee meetings, tour and learn about our Public Works department, do a ride-along and learn about our Police Department, attend committee meetings, a school board meeting, and work together on a public service project.
 We are excited to offer this very hands-on learning experience for our youth in Prairie Village.